RATIONING AND DISABILITY: THE CIVIL RIGHTS AND WRONGS OF STATE TRIAGE PROTOCOLS

 Date Written: February 4, 2021

-To answer that question, the authors distill and analyze four rationing principles that animate the state standards and contend that none ultimately balances these two important aims in a manner consistent with the Americans With Disabilities Act [ADA] and the moral commitments on which it rests.
-The Article thus provides a moral and legal framework to guide revision of the standards, which is ongoing.
-It concludes by proposing a novel, alternative rationing system that reserves resources to accommodate both efficiency and equity, thereby better instantiating the balance that undergirds the ADA.
+To answer that question, this Article distills and analyzes four rationing principles that animate the state standards and contends that none ultimately balances these two important aims in a manner consistent with the Americans With Disabilities Act [ADA] and the moral commitments on which it rests.
+It thus provides a moral and legal framework to guide the ongoing revision of the standards.
+The Article concludes by proposing a novel, alternative rationing system that reserves resources to accommodate both efficiency and equity, thereby better instantiating the balance that undergirds the ADA.